-This Moving Elizabeth Warren Quote Makes Me Optimistic For A Better 2016
+This Liz Warren Quote Makes Me Optimistic For 2016

 For many, there is so much in this world for which we can give thanks, like family, friends, food and water, intellectual prowess — if we are so fortunate — but as 2015 comes to a close, I would also like to give thanks to a wonderful lady by the name of Massachusetts Sen. Elizabeth Warren, whose moving quotes show she's a real fighter for the people.
 Whether in regard to reproductive rights, economic equality and security, the drug epidemic, natural resources and energy, or our common humanity, America is more than lucky to have her.

 On Nov.
 17, Warren spoke about the Syrian refugee crisis, which was — and still remains — a point of contention in American politics.
 At that time, U.S. governors were petitioning to keep refugees out of their states.
 Islamophobia was ranked at its highest point since just after 9/11.
 Social media was exploding with polarized opinions on the issue, and people were trying to one-up each other with facts, graphs, charts, and quotations.